dtgorski/jsonlex/README.md

 ## jsonlex

-Fast JSON lexer (tokenizer) with no memory footprint and no garbage collector pressure (zero-alloc).
+Fast JSON lexer (tokenizer) with no memory footprint and no garbage collector pressure (zero heap allocations).

 ### Installation
 ```